~ Aretha Franklin

 “Soul is constant,” she once said.
 “It's cultural.
 It's always going to be there, in different flavors and degrees.”

-In 1986, the Michigan legislature proclaimed her voice the state's natural resource.
-In 1987, she was the first woman inducted into the Rock and Roll Hall of Fame.
+In 1986, the Michigan legislature proclaimed her voice a state natural resource.
+In 1987, she became the first woman inducted into the Rock and Roll Hall of Fame.

-With a voice that vibrated with excitement and passion, Franklin's music continues to change the world.
+With a voice that vibrated with excitement and passion, Franklin’s music continues to move hearts and carry listeners back through memory and soul.